Top 5 Ways Fraudsters Commit Identity Theft in 2024 [Updated]

 Every year, numerous businesses worldwide get hit with billions of dollars in losses due to identity fraud.
 They even don’t realize how they become the victim of identity theft.
 In this blog post, we’ll make you familiar with common ways fraudsters commit identity theft and solutions to prevent it.

 Technology has transformed the way businesses operate.
 It plays a significant role in helping them understand customers’ needs, target potential customers, and improve operations.
-However, unfortunately, technology has also brought many threats to businesses.
+Unfortunately, technology has also brought many threats to businesses.
 One of the common ones is identity theft.
 Nowadays, cybercriminals are using technology to perform identity theft.

 So, tag along and allow this post to guide you through the common types of identity theft and solutions to stop them.